-C.12 Hear, one by one, the witnesses called by the competitor: allow the competitor to question each witness, who may then be questioned by the committee.

-Witness Number 1 2 3 4

-Evidence given by witness: [] [] [] []

-Witness questioned by competitor: [] [] [] []

-Witness questioned by committee: [] [] [] []

-Names of witnesses:

-1.

-2.

-3.

-4.

-- C.13 Ask the competitor to sum up his case. [] (tick) - C.14 Ask the competitor and all others present to withdraw, and confer. [] (tick) - C.15 Find the facts, writing down exactly what happened and/or what was said.
+Hear, one by one, the witnesses called by the competitor: allow the competitor to question each witness, who may then be questioned by the committee.
+Witness Number 2 3 Evidence given by witness: [1][1][1][1]Witness questioned by competitor: Witness guestioned by committee: [1][1][1][1]Names of witnesses: 1.
+2. 3.
+4. C.13 Ask the competitor to sum up his case. [ ] (tick) C.14 Ask the competitor and all others present to withdraw, and confer. [ ] (tick) C.15 Find the facts, writing down exactly what happened and/or what was said.
 If the use of bad language is relevant to the case, write down the exact words believed to have been used.
-As with a protest, avoid making conclusions in the facts found. [] (tick) - C.16 Conclude in writing whether the facts constitute a gross breach of a rule (in which case, state the rule) or of good manners or sportsmanship, or a bringing of the sport into disrepute. [] (tick) - C.17 Recall the competitor to announce whether the allegation is upheld or dismissed.
+As with a protest, avoid making conclusions in the facts found. [ ] (tick) Conclude in writing whether the facts constitute a gross breach of a rule (in which case, state the rule) or of good manners or sportsmanship, or a bringing of the sport into disrepute. [ ] (tick) C.17 Recall the competitor to announce whether the allegation is upheld or dismissed.
 If it is dismissed, close the hearing.
 If it is upheld, ask the competitor whether there are any mitigating circumstances the committee might consider when deciding whether to warn or penalize.
-Receive any apologies. [] (tick) - C.18 Ask the competitor to withdraw again, and decide whether only to warn, or to penalize, in which case decide the penalty. [] (tick) - C.19 Recall the competitor, and announce the decision.
-Repeat or explain it if necessary, but avoid getting into further argument if the competitor is upset and does not accept the decision. [] (tick) - C.20 Explain the right of appeal to the RYA. [] (tick) - C.21 Advise the race committee of the decision if it affects the scores for the event, or if a competitor is to be excluded for the remainder of the event. [] (tick) - C.22 Post a notice on the official notice board, giving the result of the hearing, but not facts or conclusions.
-These are confidential, and their publication could give rise to legal action.
-It is recommended you use the wording in Appendix J.1.3. [] (tick) - C.23 If a penalty is imposed, notify the facts found, conclusions and decision to the RYA.
-Include the names of the committee and the address of the chairman/chairwoman.
+Receive any apologies. [ ] (tick) C.18 Ask the competitor to withdraw again, and decide whether only to warn, or to penalize, in which case decide the penalty. [ ] (tick) C.19 Recall the competitor, and announce the decision.
+Repeat or explain it if necessary, but avoid getting into further argument if the competitor is upset and does not accept the decision. [ ] (tick) C.20 Explain the right of appeal to the RYA. [ ] (tick) C.21 Advise the race committee of the decision if it affects the scores for the event, or if a competitor is to be excluded for the remainder of the event. [ ] (tick) Post a notice on the official notice board, giving the result of the hearing, but not facts action.
+It is recommended you use the wording in Appendix J.1.3. [ ] (tick)